Treefrog/Handbook/Manual/vacations.md

 > Two weeks, that's industry standard, and seems fair.

-Everyone gets two weeks vacation, which increases with tenure as theoretically you can do the same job in less time with your experience.
+Everyone gets two weeks vacation, which increases with tenure as theoretically you can do the same job in less time and with much greater efficiency given your experience.

 During the first three years of continuous service at Treefrog, Frogs will be eligible for two weeks (ten working days) paid vacation per year.